Fernando Rufino

-Fernando Rufino de Paulo (born 22 May 1985) is a Brazilian paracanoeist.
+Fernando Rufino de Paulo (born 22 May 1985) is a Brazilian Para canoeist.
 He represented Brazil at the 2020 and 2024 Summer Paralympics.

 Career

 Rufino represented Brazil at the 2020 Summer Paralympics in the men's VL2 event and won a gold medal.
 He again represented Brazil at the 2024 Summer Paralympics in the men's VL2 event and won a gold medal.